 Stan’s Heating and Air Conditioning is prepared to diagnose and repair any issues with your HVAC system.
-We service all of Austin, Georgetown, and much of the surrounding areas in Central Texas.
+We service all of Austin, Georgetown, and much of the surrounding areas.
 Our team of 14 highly skilled and trained technicians roams the region daily, ready to be dispatched to homes in need.
 No matter the make, model, or type of unit, Stan’s is prepared to service it, quickly and efficiently.

-Most of our technicians are NATE certified and we push to increase the number every year.
-The North American Technical Excellence certification is the top industry certification and only the best technicians are certified.
-NATE certified technicians must pass two exams per year and must continually educate on industry standards and best practices to stay certified.
-Stan’s has NATE certified technicians available to help diagnose the hardest problems.
+North American Technical Excellence certification is one of the industry’s top certifications.
+Only the best technicians are certified.
+NATE certified technicians must maintain continuing education credits to stay current.
+Stan’s always has NATE certified technicians available to help diagnose the hardest problems.

 Common HVAC Issues

 All HVAC systems have drain lines that remove condensate produced by the evaporator coil.
-These lines can clog and lead to humidity increases in the home.
-If not quickly addressed, water can seep into the home and cause water damage.
-Mold and algae can also grow from the water build up and cause musty odors and pollute the indoor air.
+These lines can clog and humidity increases in the home.
+If not quickly addressed, water can seep into the home and cause damage.
+Mold and algae can also grow and cause musty odors.

 HVAC systems have a few motors, at least one to run the compressor, one to run the outdoor fan, and another to run the indoor blower.
 If any of these motors malfunction the system will not operate properly.